-Monitoring at the FORCE site is currently focused on lobster, fish, marine mammals, seabirds, and marine sound and is divided into ‘near-field’ (≤ 100 m from a turbine) and ‘mid-field’ or ‘site-level’ (> 100 m from a turbine) monitoring.
-As approved by regulators, individual berth holders are responsible for leading near-field monitoring in the direct vicinity of their turbine(s).
+Monitoring at the FORCE site is currently focused on lobster, fish, marine mammals, seabirds, and underwater sound and is divided into device-specific (≤ 100 m from a device) and site-level (> 100 m from a device) monitoring.
+As approved by regulators, individual berth holders are responsible for leading device-specific monitoring in direct vicinity of their devices(s).

 Papers, Reports, Research Studies

 - Environmental Assessment Registration Document - Fundy Tidal Energy Demonstration Project Volume I: Environmental Assessment.